percona/everest-doc/docs/upgrade_with_cli.md

 ## After your upgrade is complete

-After you successfully upgrade your Percona Everest version, refer to (step 3)[install/installEverest.md#step-3]in the Installation section.
+After upgrading your Percona Everest version, follow the instructions in [step 3](install/installEverest.md#step-3) and [step 4](install/installEverest.md#step-4) of the Installation section.

-In this example, this is [http://127.0.0.1:8080](http://127.0.0.1:8080).